huylenq/huylenq.github.io/_posts/2023-11-25-reading-workflow.md

 #### Problem #3: Self-loathing, boring to reread an incomplete book.

 This is the most interesting one.
-Unlike the other two, you cannot just "flip the mindset switch** it is rather a technical and mechanical problem.
+Unlike the other two, you cannot just "flip the mindset switch" it is rather a technical and mechanical problem.
 The problem  is further amplified if you do syntopical reading.
 The major pain resides in the dilemma of having to decide whether to re-read a certain part.
 You did have a hazy reminiscence that you already read it.
 But it is hazy enough that you felt the need to read it again.

 **🚧 🚧 🚧 🚧 🚧 🚧 🚧 🚧 🚧 🚧 🚧 🚧 🚧 🚧 🚧 🚧 🚧 🚧 🚧 🚧 🚧 🚧 🚧 🚧 🚧 🚧 🚧 🚧 🚧 🚧 🚧**